erikdubois/nixos-configurations/README.md

 #!/usr/bin/env bash

-TIP 2: your desktops name is not bspwm for example but none+variety - that matters in variety, polybars and wherever you make references to the ENV variables
+TIP 2: your desktops name is not bspwm for example but none+bspwm - that matters in variety, polybars and wherever you make references to the ENV variables